Webpage created: April 29, 2018

 In October 1958 what had previously been the Up and Down Goods lines were re-designated the Up and Down Main lines through to Millbay Docks.

-By Tuesday September 29th 1959 Millbay Station's four platforms had been removed and eight sidings laid in their place.
+By Tuesday September 29th 1959 Millbay Station's four platforms had been removed and five sidings laid in their place.
 Trains of empty stock were formed here before proceeding up the incline to North Road to start their services.
 This function slowly replaced goods traffic.

 During 1959 the former carriage sidings and shed at Harwell Street were converted into the Belmont Street Diesel Depot for the maintenance of diesel multiple units.

 Plymouth Millbay Station was closed to goods traffic from Monday June 20th 1966.